The Impact of Autism on the Family

 Changing direction with a different framework

-Getting a different framework is crucial for the success of the child with autism.
+Getting a different framework is crucial for the success of the person with autism.
 It usually changes the direction their lives are heading.

 And getting a different framework is also critical for every other member of the family.
 Without it, every single member of the family is at risk for suffering.